 - Ebooks or journals you can link to via library

 - Journal articles

 - DVDs, CDs, scores and streamed material

-How can I order new material for my unit?
+How can I ask the Library to order new material to support my reading list?

 What do I need to know about copyright?

-The unit of study readings service helps the University to mitigate risk by managing the electronic copying limits, reporting and other requirements of the statutory licences contained in the Copyright Act.
+The unit of study reading list service helps the University to mitigate risk by managing electronic copying limits, reporting and other requirements of the statutory licences contained in the Copyright Act.